 Restlessness stalks me.
 I was wakened for a reason.

-I soak my sword in blood, stir my veins with battle, but it is not enough.
+I soak my swords in blood to ease my hunger, stir my veins with battle to please my new lord, but it is not enough.

 I know full well what monster I have become, but there is no return.

-To let the nature of death overtake me?
+To let the bloodthirsty nature of undeath overtake me?
 Or to lay down, let sleep dull my senses, enter into a slow withering without end?

 The latter is no choice at all.
 There is only the bloodshed: the only sustenance.
 My only purpose.
 I am a warrior of the Lich King: a death knight.